sinri/Azukari/README.md

 # API Usage

-Azukari provides three kinds of services, to upload, delete, and validate file.
+Azukari provides three kinds of services, to upload, delete, and validate file, with `api.php`.

-For each service, you would use `POST` request with same fields.
+For each service, you would use `POST` request with fields listed below.
 And you must hold the fields `user` and `key` to compute `checksum` with other fields other than `act`.

 	// Checksum Algorithm in PHP
 	checksum = md5($user.$filename.$timestamp.$key.$body);